-Historvius has an interactive map of UK Historic Sites as well as Australian ones, Heritage Ireland has maps and information on heritage sites around Ireland while the National Park Service (USA) lists historical places on a register.
+Triphistoric has an interactive map of UK Historic Sites as well as Australian ones.
+Heritage Ireland has maps and information on heritage sites around Ireland while the National Park Service (USA) lists historical places on a register.

 #6.
 Visit a Graveyard

 Speaking of history, it may sound gruesome but kids love graveyards and they are great places to have a ramble and an explore around.
 We have found them to be tranquil and calm places, obviously we don’t visit them at night when it could be spooky!

 It’s always interesting to look at the gravestones and wonder about people from long ago.
 It connects us to the past and children do appreciate that.

 A favourite family activity of ours is heading to the beach.
 No matter what the weather is!
 (Remember there’s no such thing as bad weather just the wrong clothing!).

 #8.
 Visit a Farmer’s Market

 Make a change to your shopping routine and visit a farmer’s market near you.
 Kids often think things come in packet and it’s good to show them fresh fruit and vegetables, cheese and breads etc lined up on stalls.

 You get to taste things, talk to the producer in most cases, find out more about how things are made and pick up seasonal things as well which is better for the environment.

 Take a tour of your own village, town or city armed with your smartphone or digital camera and snap places as you go.